foundation-model-stack/bamba/blog/Announcing Bamba.md

 ### Comparison with mamba/mamba2 architecture based language models

 Several mamba/mamba2 architecture based models have started coming up in the last 6 months (e.g., NVIDIA Mamba2 Hybrid, Codestral Mamba, Falcon Mamba, Zamba7Bv1) furthering the performance of these architectures and demonstrating their superior inference performance as well as closing the gap with quality.
 We compare 8 key benchmarks across Bamba, NVIDIA Mamba2 Hybrid, Zamba, and Falcon Mamba.
 Falcon Mamba is a pure mamba model, Zamba has shared attention layer for every 6 mamba layers, and Bamba and NVIDIA are both hybrid models with full attention layers interspersed with mamba2 layer.
 Falcon Mamba was trained to 5.5T tokens and it performs the best overall but there are open questions on how well it will perform on long-context tasks where mamba-based architectures truly shine in their inference performance.
-Zamba was trained on fewer tokens (1T), but with a different Hybrid architecture and datasets that had benchmark-aligned instruction datasets including those generated from more powerful langauge models.
+Zamba was trained on fewer tokens (1T), but with a different Hybrid architecture and datasets that had benchmark-aligned instruction datasets including those generated from more powerful language models.
 Bamba and NVIDIA Mamba2 Hybrid are quite similar to each other (details on differences are summarized in the model architecture section), but Bamba is trained to 2.2T tokens while NVIDIA Hybrid Mamba is trained to 3.5T tokens.

 | Model | Average | MMLU | ARC-C | GSM8K | Hellaswag | OpenbookQA | Piqa | TruthfulQA | Winogrande |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |